brushed/mooextend/README.md

 	- onHover(parent) : convert an element into a hover menu
 	- hoverUpdate() : reposition hover menu with its parent
 	- getDefaultValue(): get default value of a form element

-- Element.Observer : delayed on-change event for input/textarea elements
+    - observe(callback, options) : delayed on-change event for input/textarea elements

 - Element.Placeholder : fallback support for html5 placeholder attribute